akrammokaddim/vortex-format/README.md

 ## Usage

-### Creation of Vortex Files
+### Creating Vortex Files

-To create a `.vtx` file, you'll need to bundle three components:
+To create a `.vtx` file, you need to bundle three components:

 1. **MP4 Video** - The primary video file.
 2. **JPG Image** - The thumbnail that will represent the video.